Big promises, few doses: why Russia's struggling to make Sputnik V doses

 But Russia had produced just 33 million vaccines as of May 12 and exported fewer than 15 million, according to a Reuters tally that counted each vaccine as consisting of two doses.

-Russia's output is much lower than the hundreds of millions being made each month by Pfizer (PFE.N) and AstraZeneca (AZN.L).
+Russia’s output is much lower than the hundreds of millions being made each month by Pfizer and AstraZeneca.

 Interviews with four manufacturers and two people involved in the production process and Russia’s supply chain highlight how difficult it is to make Sputnik V and ramp up production.